 - The communicator must always accompany the user, have a voice output and be used throughout the environment to support learning.

 What is the learning curve?

-In our case, we incorporate several key programmes when teaching, learning and advancing the capacities of each user, so that the world can see who you are and what you can become
+In our case, we incorporate several key programs when teaching, learning, and advancing the capacities of each user so that the world can see who you are and what you can become.

 In the initial stage, the user will not have conscious interaction with the device.
 They will only look at the computer screen, where images are reproduced that will help with visual stimulation and the ocular monitoring of the figures that appear.